tmtsoftware/csw/docs/src/main/getting-started.md

 If you want to add a new project with name `galil-io`, then follow below steps:

-1. Add library dependencies required by `galil-io` in `Libs.scala` file, if it does not exist.
+1. Add external library dependencies required by `galil-io` in `Libs.scala` file, if it does not exist.
 ```
 val `akka-actor` = "com.typesafe.akka" %% "akka-actor" % "2.5.11"
 ```